Frieda-VI/Aviation/index.md

 ---

-> Invoking Server And Client
+## Invoking Server And Client

 This is probably the most important part and the simplest.
 To fire the Client we simple do `RemoteObject:FireClient(Arguments)` and to fire the Server, `RemoteObject:FireServer(Arguments)`.
 Note that you do not have to pass the Player as argument in them!

 ---

-> Contact
+## @ Contact Me

-If ever you stop any bugs or problems please DM me on Discord `ImportLua#9522` or [Twitter](https://twitter.com/LuaImport), thank you for using my Framework!
+If ever you spot any bugs or problems please DM me on Discord `ImportLua#9522` or [Twitter](https://twitter.com/LuaImport), thank you for using my Framework!

 [Github Repository](https://github.com/Frieda-VI/Aviation)